gavinlyonsrepo/pic_12F675_projects/README.md

 1. Blink LED in C code.
 2. Blink LED in assembly code.
-3. Toggle LED via a push Button in c code.
+3. Toggle LED via a push Button in C code.
-4. Fade in and out LED with Pulse width modulation(PWM) using timer in c code.
+4. Fade in and out LED with Pulse width modulation(PWM) using timer in C code.
-5. Fade in and out LED with PWM based on Analog input from Pot
+5. Fade in and out LED with PWM based on Analog input from Pot in C code.
-6. Emergency vehicle lights simulation via push button hardware interupt.
+6. Emergency vehicle lights simulation via push button hardware interrupt in C code
-7. LED display in "Knight rider" fashion.
+7. LED chaser display in C code.
 8. TODO
 9. ...